javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 Why?

-That's simple: remember, there's the in-browser minimal delay of 4ms for many nested `setTimeout` calls.
+That's simple: as you remember, there's the in-browser minimal delay of 4ms for many nested `setTimeout` calls.
 Even if we set `0`, it's `4ms` (or a bit more).
 So the earlier we schedule it - the faster it runs.

-## Use case: progress bar
+## Use case: progress indication

-Another benefit of splitting heavy tasks for browser scripts is that we can show a progress bar.
+Another benefit of splitting heavy tasks for browser scripts is that we can show progress indication.

 Usually the browser renders after the currently running code is complete.
 Doesn't matter if the task takes a long time.
 Changes to DOM are painted only after the task is finished.